nreymundo/google-nextcloud-sync/README.md

+# Foreword

+This is me trying out some vibe coding to do some dumb task.
+None of the code, structure or docs in this repository has been written by me.
+Everything was done with VS Code + Kilo Code + GPT-5 in full _YOLO_ mode.
+The only exception being the the initial PRD document detailing what I wanted to achieve ([01-phase-01.md](./docs/01-phase-01.md)) and the Kilo rules ([01-project.md](.kilocode/rules/01-project.md)).

 # g2nc — Google → Nextcloud Sync (Contacts & Calendar)

 One-way, incremental, idempotent sync from Google (People + Calendar) into Nextcloud (CardDAV + CalDAV).
 Google is the source of truth; updates and deletions propagate to Nextcloud.
 Designed to run locally and in Docker and to be scheduled via cron or systemd.